 We’ve reviewed hundreds of security guard CV samples and identified common pitfalls to compile CV examples proven to work in 2026.

-Whether you’re looking for a security guard position at a large firm or a small one, these CV examples have helped many people secure employment in various industries across the country.
-This could be your moment to land your next job!
+Whether you’re seeking a security guard position at a large or small firm, these CV examples have helped many individuals secure employment in various industries across the country.

 Why this CV works

-- Including metrics in your security guard CV may take more time, but they’re invaluable as they provide potential employers with a clear idea of what you can achieve once you’re hired.
+- A CV summary allows potential employers to see your qualifications straight away, saving them time and making you appear more appealing.
+Remember to include metrics in your security guard CV, as they give potential employers a clear idea of what you can achieve once you’re hired.

 Why this CV works